 An isolated case of vegetable leaf miner has been detected at Seisia on Cape York Peninsula.
 Biosecurity Queensland is asking residents to be on the lookout for symptoms of vegetable leaf miner and to report any suspect cases to Biosecurity Queensland on 13 25 23.

 Vegetable leaf miner (Liriomyza sativae) is a fly-like pest,which is a serious threat to Australia's plant industries.
 It is polyphagous(feeds on many species), and can cause significant damage to a diverse range ofcommon horticultural crops and ornamental plant species.
 Some economicallyimportant weed and cultivated crop hosts include squash, okra, pea, tomato,bean, cabbage, turnip, potato, tobacco, cotton, radish, spinach, watermelon,beet, pepper, alfalfa, clover, vetch and plantain.
+A single incident was recorded in Australia in 2015.
+This was an isolated incident and ongoing monitoring is occurring.

 |What it looks like|